 8. Growth Mindset Instruction Leads to Positive Change for Kids

-Research shows that even with 45 minutes of growth mindset training, students showed improved engagement, which also resulted in higher grades.
-Another study found that girls who received growth mindset training outperformed the girls who did not receive the training in math.
+Research shows that even with 45 minutes of growth mindset training, students showed improved engagement, resulting in higher grades.
+Another study found that girls who received growth mindset training outperformed those who did not in math.
 Are you convinced yet?
 I promise it’s true.
 A student who is taught that every single solitary person has the ability to achieve in every single solitary area of life achieves at a higher rate!

 9. Direct Instruction About the Brain is Imperative

 Merely telling your students that a growth mindset works for kids is NOT enough.
 Give them proof.
 Read books.
-Teach them about the parts of the brain and the function of each part.
+Teach them about the parts of the brain and the functions of each.
 How is the brain like a muscle?
 What specifically happens in the brain to make it stretch and grow?
-Arming students with direct and specific information about the workings of the brain is an essential piece of growth mindset instruction.
-Accurate information about the brain builds the foundation for their belief in growth mindset.
+Arming students with direct, specific information about how the brain works is an essential part of growth mindset instruction.
+Accurate information about the brain builds the foundation for their belief in a growth mindset.

 I recommend beginning (or reviewing) with Your Fantastic Elastic Brain by JoAnn Deak because it covers specific brain information in child-friendly language.
 Unlike many picture books, I think it is appropriate for any elementary grade.
-If you’d like activities to accompany the book, I’ve created one for lower grades, as well as one for the upper grades.
-Students can also find useful, easy to understand, and informative brain and growth mindset information in these growth mindset bell ringers that can be used for an entire year!
+If you’d like, I’ve created activities to accompany the book for lower grades, as well as for upper grades.
+Students can also find useful, easy-to-understand, and informative brain and growth mindset information in these growth mindset bell ringers that can be used for an entire year!

 10. The Expectations You Set for Your Students DO Impact Their Achievement

 Other ways to level the playing field include calling on all students equally (use random name generators), and showing genuine interest in the lives of ALL your students.
 Do you give students opportunities to resubmit work?
-Do you provide explicit and clear instruction on how students can improve?
-Most teachers try to do these things regularly, but it never hurts to reevaluate your expectations and interactions with students in order to help students develop a growth mindset.
+Do you provide clear, explicit instructions on how students can improve?
+Most teachers try to do these things regularly, but it never hurts to reevaluate your expectations and interactions with students to help them develop a growth mindset.

 So, what do you think?
-Based on this new information, how can you improve your growth mindset instruction?
+Based on this new information, how can you improve your instruction on growth mindset?

 Skedaddle now… head into your classroom and show your students what they’re made of!
 Arm them with the tools they need to conquer their fears and persevere in the face of life’s challenges.
 The future depends on it!